Reddit users submit comment letters on SEC’s proposed 13F rule change

 Before submitting their comment letters, Squires and Ablamsky both visited the SEC website, read up on the rule change and checked the details contained in the Reddit post.
 Neither of them is a professional investor, but they are both stock pickers and have family members who work in investment management.
 Ablamsky says she has used 13F filings to inform investing decisions in the past, while Squires uses third-party websites that gather 13F filings.

 Ablamsky says she was surprised by how seriously the r/WallStreetBets subreddit took the original post; recent posts skew more toward stock market memes, Elon Musk jokes and self-deprecating posts about losses made on Robinhood.
-She also uses Twitter to keep tabs on what growth investors are thinking about the market, and says she hadn’t seen any discussion of the SEC’s proposed rule change on #FinTwit – the hashtag used by Twitter users who want to discuss investing decisions.
+She also uses Twitter to keep tabs on what growth investors are thinking about the market, and says she hadn’t seen any discussion of the SEC’s proposed rule change on Stock Twits – an investing community of Twitter users.

 Both Squires and Ablamsky hope to stay updated on the SEC’s final decision on changing the 13F filing thresholds.
 ‘I feel I did my job as an American citizen and got involved,’ Ablamsky says.
 ‘I hope to hear what happens with this issue in the future.’